fsharp/fsharp.org/use/ios/index.md

 #### Installing

 1. Get the [F# Tools for Mac](/use/mac)
 2. Get [Xamarin Studio](http://xamarin.com/download).
-Run and check it is at least version 4.0.3, Build 13 or later under "About".
+Run and check it is at least version 4.0.9 or later under "About".
 Update using the Alpha or Beta channel of "Tools --> Addin Manager" if needed
 3. From Tools --> Addin Manager --> Gallery --> Language Bindings, add F# Language Binding" (v3.2.15+)

    If it is missing, download and add [the latest Mac .mpack from the repository](http://addins.monodevelop.com/Project/Index/48).